Kat2go/Project_4_Diabetes/README.md

 * [Results](#results)
 * [Summary](#summary)
 ## About
-In the final project of Group 2's project for the DU Data Analytics and Visualization Boot Camp, team members Katrina Brown, Triston Cavaness, Lesley Conn and Juliet Hamilton accessed data from Kaggle and the U.S. Centers for Disease Control (CDC)  to determine the extent of correlation of diagnosis of Type 2 diabetes onset in male and female populations based on factors of age, body mass index (an obesity indicator), smoking history, hypertension,fasting and non-fasting blood glucose levels, and heart disease.
+In the final Group 2 project for the DU Data Analytics and Visualization Boot Camp, team members Katrina Brown, Triston Cavaness, Lesley Conn and Juliet Hamilton accessed data from Kaggle and the U.S. Centers for Disease Control (CDC) to determine the extent of correlation between diagnosis of Type 2 diabetes onset in male and female populations and the factors of age, body mass index (an obesity indicator), smoking history, hypertension,fasting and non-fasting blood glucose levels, and heart disease.
 Kaggle data contained 100,000 rows of data; CDC information provided 2018 research on diabetes and obseity for more than 3,000 counties in the United States.
-One limitation of data in both sources was patient race and/orethnicity, though some hypothesis were developed after mapping the CDC data bsed on county codes, then referencing locations against U.S. Census data for those counties.
+One limitation of data in both sources was patient race and/orethnicity, though some hypotheses were developed after mapping the CDC data bsed on county codes, then referencing locations against U.S. Census data for those counties.
 ## Tools
 * Python
 * PANDAS